 For this release, this section includes the following topics:

 When you create an ODI repository using Repository Creation Utility (RCU), you specify the work repository connection JDBC URL.
 RCU stores the URL in the master repository contents.
-If the work repository JDBC URL is a single node URL, you should modify the URL to include the Oracle Real Application Clusters (Oracle RAC) failover address.
+If a work repository JDBC URL is a single node URL, Oracle recommends that you modify the URL to include the Oracle Real Application Clusters (Oracle RAC) failover address.

 If Oracle RAC is not configured with Single Client Access Name (SCAN), you can provide details of the Oracle RAC instances.
 In the work repository JDBC URL field, enter the Oracle RAC connectivity address in the format host:port.
 See the following example.